 He was hired by the Board of Directors of the CROPP Cooperative in 1989, where he conducted their initial market research and coordinated the corporate identity work and production of their early marketing materials and cheese labels — the first steps in the establishment of the Organic Valley brand.
 He also assisted with the initial research and launching of what is now the largest certified organic agronomic seed producer, Blue River Organics.
 His other clients included farmer-owned sheep, goat, and cow dairy cooperatives, and an organic maple syrup co-op.
 He did policy work and acted as a lobbyist for the Farmers Union, as well.

 While at the Farmers Union, Mr. Kastel played a crucial role in the farm community’s response to the introduction of Monsanto’s genetically engineered bovine growth hormone (rBGH).
 His watershed research garnered extensive media attention when he documented the fact that cows were dying and whole herds were suffering from serious illnesses soon after they were injected.
 He was also personally involved at numerous stages during the development of the bill to regulate organic farming in Congress and the subsequent rulemaking process at the USDA.

 In 2004, he co-founded The Cornucopia Institute and built a reputation as one of the most recognizable and effective organic industry watchdogs.

-A message from OrganicEye leadership: Mark Kastel, Terry Shistar and Jay Feldman —preserving organics as an alternative to chemical-intensive farming and food production, destroying our environment and health.
+A message from OrganicEye leadership: Mark Kastel, Jim Gerritsen, Will Fantle, and Bill Heart—When it comes to preserving organics as an alternative to the chemical-intensive farming and food production system that is destroying our environment and health: